safidea/engine/CONTRIBUTING.md

 Packages is where all the app infrastructure is stored.
 Each configuration type as his own package to manage this feature, as database, table, automation, page, account, etc...

-## Configuration

-You can find the configuration schema at: `packages/foundation-common/src/shared/interfaces/config.interface.ts`

 ## Packages

 ### Features